ahmadsolehin/Ajax-Live-Data-Search-using-Jquery-PHP-MySql/README.md

 <li>In those site suppose we enter some text for find from those site then we can get instant result from site without page refresh.</li>
 <li>This functionality is done by Ajax with Jquery. </li>
-With the help of Jquery we can use Ajax http dom function, with the help of this function it search data on server side and send back result to front end webpage without page refresh.
-This functionality will give amazing look to your site.
-I have provide source code with this post.
-I hope you can learn this things.
+<li>With the help of Jquery we can use Ajax http dom function, with the help of this function it search data on server side and send back result to front end webpage without page refresh. </li>
+<li>This functionality will give amazing look to your site. </li>